cynici/postgis/README.md

 postgis:
   # Either use autobuild image on Docker hub or build locally from Dockerfile:
   image: cheewai/postgis
-  #build: .

-  # Specify container name also ensures only one instance is started
-  #container_name: postgis

   # Refer to https://hub.docker.com/_/postgres/ for other possibilities
   environment:
    - PGDATA=/var/lib/postgresql/data
    - POSTGRES_PASSWORD=
-   #- POSTGRES_USER=postgres

   ports:
    - "5432:5432"